 Skydive Dubai

 This is for extreme adventurers and daredevils.
-If you are someone seeking the ultimate thrill that tests your courage, skydiving in Dubai is something you shouldn’t miss.
+If you are seeking the ultimate thrill that tests your courage, skydiving in Dubai is something you shouldn’t miss.
 Along with the exhilarating feeling of soaring and gliding towards the earth, you are rewarded with an astounding bird’s eye view of the gorgeous Palm Jumeirah when you take the plunge from the Palm Drop Zone.
 After your skydiving experience, relax for a couple of hours to calm your adrenaline before you enjoy some water sports experiences like jet skiing, stand-up paddling, wakeboarding, and parasailing at JBR.
-However, if you are planning a Dubai itinerary for 6 days for family, skip this and choose Aquaventure Water Park instead.
+However, if you plan a Dubai itinerary for 6 days for family, skip this and choose Aquaventure Water Park instead.

 OR